Egor-Skriptunoff/LGS_extension/README.md

 y_64K                     -- normalized y coordinate 0..65535, this is the second value returned by 'GetMousePosition()'
 ```
 We already have standard LGS function `MoveMouseRelative()` which operates with distance in pixels, but it has two problems.
-The first problem: `MoveMouseRelative` is limited to narrow distance range: from -127 to +127 pixels from current position.
+The first problem: `MoveMouseRelative` is limited to narrow distance range: from -127 to +127 pixels from the current position.
 ```
 MoveMouseRelative(300, 300)  -- This invocation will work incorrectly because 300 is greater than 127
 ```